 Almost all of the technical equipment is provided by current or past team members, or their friends, colleagues or workplaces.
 Many team members generously make their own equipment available to the young people.
 The equipment is kept permanently in the classrooms of the school, with the young people having supervised access.

 Scripture Union has an insurance policy to cover the safety of equipment loaned to the holiday.
-Do talk to one of the co-leaders or technical co-ordinators for more information on how to include equipment on this insurance if your domestic insurance does not cover such items when away from home.
+Do talk to one of the co-leaders if you want more details about this.

 Since the holiday is based in a boarding school, most of the accommodation is dormitory based.
 Team members share dormitories with a few other team members.
-For obvious reasons, the young people all sleep in single sex dormitories.
 The school supplies beds to sleep on but you will need to bring your own pillows, pillowcases, sheets and duvet / sleeping bag.

 The main meals are breakfast, lunch and dinner, which we all eat together in the large dining room of the school.
 There is plenty of food, and it is delicious.
 Drinks and sometimes biscuits/cakes are served mid morning, mid afternoon and just before the young people go to bed.